dissemin/dissemin/doc/sphinx/install.rst

 ----------------------------------------------

-First, install the following dependencies (debian packages) ``postgresql postgresql-server-dev-all postgresql-client python-virtualenv build-essential libxml2-dev libxslt1-dev python-dev gettext``
+First, install the following dependencies (debian packages) ``postgresql postgresql-server-dev-all postgresql-client python-virtualenv build-essential libxml2-dev libxslt1-dev python-dev gettext libjpeg-dev``

 Then, build a virtual environment to isolate all the python dependencies::